 You can have the best policies and procedures in the world, but they are useless if your employees do not know they exist or do not know how to put them into operation.
 GDPR is a difficult and dry subject so it’s probably best to break the training down into small chunks.
 Make it interactive and engaging (or get someone in who can do this for you).

 So, after reading this, how do you feel about GDPR now?
 If you are a compliance ‘geek’ like me then you will feel excited and fired up ready to start your journey.
 Alternatively, you may be feeling overwhelmed and unsure where to start.
 Fear not!
-The ICO have some really useful (and free) resources (https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr) or for additional support and quality service get in touch with us at Teal Compliance.
+The ICO have some really useful (and free) resources.
+Alternatively, check out our data protection compliance services or contact one of our experts for more information.